Referees

 Player Safety

 Learn about concussion symptoms and how to deal with potential head injuries.
-Print out a copy of the Concussion Recognition Tool that was provided as part of the US Soccer safety coarse.
+Print out a copy of the Concussion Recognition Tool that was provided as part of the US Soccer safety course.
 Familiarize yourself with it and keep it with your field bag or clipboard.
 You’ll have it available if one of your players has any sign of a head injury.

 Heat-related ilness is a real risk here in central California.
 Take a look at the Recognize to Recover Heat Guidelines.